Gagotlib/M2_Movies/README.md

 # M2_Movies

 little app using:

-HTML, JavaScript and CSS in the FontEnd
+- HTML, JavaScript and CSS in the FontEnd

-MongoDB in the BackEnd
+- MongoDB, mongoose in the BackEnd